Spatially covariant gravity with a dynamic lapse function: Introduction

 A timelike scalar field offers a natural spacetime foliation.
-After fixing the unitary gauge, i.e. $\phi=t$, scalar-tensor theories can be regarded as spatially covariant gravity (SCG) theories \cite{Khoury:2011ay,Fujita:2015ymn,Gao:2014soa,Gao:2014fra, Gao:2018znj,Gao:2018izs,Gao:2019lpz,Gao:2019twq,Gao:2020juc,Gao:2020juc, Gao:2020yzr,Gao:2020qxy}.
-Although the scalar field vanishes in the unitary gauge, the scalar-type physical degree of freedom remains due to the breaking of spacetime diffeomorphism.
-Thus to some extent, introducing the extra physical degree of freedom beyond GR is equivalent to constructing a class of SCG.
+After fixing the unitary gauge, i.e. $\phi=t$, scalar-tensor theories can be regarded as spatially covariant gravity (SCG) theories with spatial diffeomorphism \cite{Khoury:2011ay,Fujita:2015ymn,Gao:2014soa,Gao:2014fra, Gao:2018znj,Gao:2018izs,Gao:2019lpz,Gao:2019twq,Gao:2020juc,Gao:2020juc, Gao:2020yzr,Gao:2020qxy}.
+For the discussions on the construction and application of spatially diffeomorphic models, please see Refs. \cite{Son:2005rv,Banerjee:2014pya,Banerjee:2015rca}.
+Although the scalar field vanishes in the unitary gauge, the scalar-type physical DoF remains due to the breaking of spacetime diffeomorphism.
+Thus to some extent, introducing the extra physical DoF beyond GR is equivalent to constructing a class of SCG.
 A general Lagrangian of SCG, which depends on the lapse function $N$, spatial metric $h_{ij}$, extrinsic curvature $K_{ij}\equiv \mathsterling_{\vec n}h_{ij}/2$ and their spatial derivative $D_i$, has been investigated in Refs. \cite{Gao:2014soa,Gao:2014fra}.
-This kind of SCG includes the Horndeski theory, beyond Horndeski theory, effective field theory (EFT) of inflation \cite{ArkaniHamed:2003uy,Creminelli:2006xe,Cheung:2007st} and the Ho$\check{\rm r}$ava gravity \cite{Horava:2009uw,Horava:2009if,Visser:2009fg}, and there are three propagating DoFs.
-A more general class of SCG has been studied by including another important building block $\mathsterling_{\vec n}N$ to the Lagrangian \cite{Gao:2018znj,Gao:2019lpz}.
-In GR, $N$ acts as an auxiliary field to ensure the spacetime diffeomorphism.
-While in SCG, there is no need to keep $N$ as an auxiliary field and it is natural to extend a gravitational theory by putting the lapse function and the spatial metric on an equal footing.
-On the other hand, from the viewpoint of effective field theory (EFT), the operator $\mathsterling_{\vec n}N$ should be included in the effective Lagrangian.
-Besides, under disformal transformation or minmetic transformation \cite{Chamseddine:2013kea,Sebastiani:2016ras}, the transformed theories may acquire $\dot{N}$.
-Generally, if the lapse function is dynamic, an extra scalar mode arises and the theory has 4 DoFs.
-In Ref. \cite{Gao:2018znj} the author obtained two sufficient and necessary conditions to get rid of one scalar mode through detailed Hamiltonian analysis.
-An alternative derivation of the two conditions in the Lagrangian level has been studied by performing the perturbation analysis in Ref. \cite{Gao:2019lpz}.
+This kind of SCG includes the Horndeski theory, beyond-Horndeski theory, effective field theory (EFT) of inflation \cite{ArkaniHamed:2003uy,Creminelli:2006xe,Cheung:2007st} and the Ho$\check{\rm r}$ava gravity \cite{Horava:2009uw,Horava:2009if,Visser:2009fg,Devecioglu:2020dny}, and there are three propagating DoF.
+A more general class of SCG has been studied by adding the important building block $\mathsterling_{\vec n}N$ to the Lagrangian \cite{Gao:2018znj,Gao:2019lpz}.
+In GR, $N$ acts as an auxiliary field to ensure the spacetime diffeomorphism, while in SCG, there is no need to keep $N$ as an auxiliary field and it is natural to extend a gravitational theory by putting the lapse function and the spatial metric on an equal footing.
+On the other hand, from the viewpoint of EFT, the operator $\mathsterling_{\vec n}N$ should be included in the effective Lagrangian.
+Besides, under disformal transformation or mimetic transformation \cite{Chamseddine:2013kea,Sebastiani:2016ras}, the transformed theories may acquire $\dot{N}$.
+Generally, if the lapse function is dynamic, an extra scalar mode arises and the theory has 4 DoF.
+In Ref. \cite{Gao:2018znj} the authors obtained two sufficient and necessary conditions to get rid of one scalar mode through detailed Hamiltonian analysis.
+An alternative derivation of the two conditions at the Lagrangian level has been studied by performing a perturbation analysis in Ref. \cite{Gao:2019lpz}.